Virtual Experiences from The Westmoreland

 Watch an Enrichment Video!

 Experience artworks from our permanent collection & featured exhibitions along with members of our staff!
 Become acquainted with artworks and the history behind them during these fun, funny and somewhat educational videos!
+Watch all of the Enrichment Videos, click here.

 The Westmoreland’s Blog